-The Department of Paleobiology is comprised of four major divisons: Invertebrate Paleontology, Micropaleontology, Paleobotany, and Vertebrate Paleontology.
+The Department of Paleobiology is comprised of three major clusters: Invertebrate Paleontology (including Micropaleontology), Paleobotany, and Vertebrate Paleontology.
 Our researchers often work collaboratively and interdisciplinarily within and without the Smithsonian Institution in pursuit of and dissemination of knowledge about the history of life on this planet.

 The division of Paleobotany focuses on fossil plants of the late Paleozoic, early Mesozoic, the Cretaceous, and early Cenozoic times and their relationships to ecology and environmental change.